The Devil and the Deep Blue Sea

 Jennifer.

-That name echoes around my innards like canon shrapnel.
-And it is not even aimed in my direction.
-As large as I am, as dense as I am, as grandly as I fill so much of the sky with my mighty cliffs.
-You barely even see me.
+That name rumbles and echoes around my innards like shrapnel from a canon; one not even aimed in my direction.
+As large as I am, as dense as I am, as grandly as I fill so much of the sky with my mighty cliffs, you barely see me.
 You scream that name, cry out, and whisper that name only to the sea.
 The absurdity!
 You think that the sea talks to you.
 That its crashing waves rise and fall and shriek in solidarity with your loss, that its days of expansive calm are all-knowing, filled with ripples of whispers, undulating with secrets and answers about your beloved Jennifer.

 If only - you cry out.
 If only you could understand what was being said.

 I think you believe that Jennifer is still alive somewhere in the sea.
-That her human energy, which you call her soul, flows inside its tides, that the noise of the waves as they crash against these shores contain her voice, calling out to you, returning to you.
+Somehow, you think her human energy flows inside its tides, that the noise of the waves as they crash against these shores contain her voice, calling out to you, returning to you.
 I think you believe she has entered into the holiest of communion with the sea's briny water.
-I want to know if you can taste her tears in its salty spray.
+Do you taste her tears in its salty spray?

 I often ponder what makes you and your kind listen so carefully to the sea.
 I muse that its rhythm must feel like music to you.
-Its incessant growling and humming perhaps are like chords similar to those drummed out by your heartstrings.
+Its incessant growling and humming perhaps are like the chords strummed by your heartstrings.
 I would lay bets that the sea fills your dreams at night after it has rocked you to sleep.

 I stare at your back every day, at your mournful gait with your sagged shoulders and drooping chin.
-Rain, hail or shine, I feel you arrive, trudging over my shaggy mane of salty tundra, then slipping down my roughshod shale until you land your rubber-soled shoe on the sand of my beaches as they emerge from the sea's teeth.
-There you begin your morbid routine of kicking pieces of me around, mindlessly dragging your feet through my fractured bones until, fleetingly, a fragment of me attracts your attention enough to pick it up.
-You roll the piece in your hand for a moment; then you absently chuck it, chuck me, into the sea like a piece of meat thrown to a dog.
+Rain, hail or shine, I feel you arrive, trudging over my shaggy mane of salty tundra, and sliding down my roughshod shale until you land your rubber-soled shoe on the sand of my beaches as they emerge from the sea's teeth.
+There, you begin your morbid routine of kicking pieces of me around, mindlessly dragging your feet through my fractured bones until, fleetingly, a fragment of me attracts your attention enough to pick it up.
+You roll the piece in your hand for a moment; then, absently, you chuck it, chuck me, into the sea like a piece of meat thrown to a dog.

 This is the only acknowledgement I get.